How some financial professionals are helping clients prepare for in-home care and their long-term planning

 “We took a look at Five Wishes for our clients, and decided that we’d like to do a seminar around that, because we feel that end of life planning life is very, very important,” Humphrey said.
 “And so we reached out to Aging with Dignity and ordered the Five Wishes document.”

-It is important for advisors to also understand which documents are applicable in each state they have clients in.
+It is important for financial professionals to also understand which documents are applicable in each state they have clients in.
 Once Humphrey did the research she decided to offer the seminar.

 “Aging with Dignity had a DVD that you could buy, and we showed the DVD at the seminar.
 It’s like 20-25 minutes and the feedback we got from that from clients was they loved it.
 It was concise, to the point and they got what they needed out of it right away,” said Humphrey.
 “I think we had 40 or 50 attendees, some whom were guests of households in our practice.”